2015 FIA World Endurance Championship: Regulation changes

 The FIA's World Motor Sport Council (WMSC) approved a series of regulation changes for the World Endurance Championship during December 2014.
-Tyres are limited at each race weekend, bar Le Mans, for the LMP1 and LMGTE categories: each car is allowed four sets of tyres in practice and six during the race.
-The LMP2 category retains their limit of three sets in practice and four during the race.
-Tyre manufacturers are also no longer allowed to refuse a supply program with a team.
-The qualifying format is also altered for the fourth season in a row.
-Teams will still be required to run two drivers during the qualifying session, but only their best lap is used in determining the qualifying average; previously each driver's best two laps were averaged.
-LMP2 and LMGTE Am teams are also required to run at least one amateur driver during the qualifying session.
-A final regulation change is the elimination of the two LMP1 classes introduced in 2014.
-Regulations will exist for hybrid and non-hybrid LMP1 cars, but all cars are classified under a single LMP1 category.
-The LMP1 Private Teams trophies are open to non-hybrid LMP1 cars only.
+Tyres were limited at each race weekend, bar Le Mans, for the LMP1 and LMGTE categories: each car was allowed four sets of tyres in practice and six during the race.
+The LMP2 category retained their limit of three sets in practice and four during the race.
+Tyre manufacturers were also no longer allowed to refuse a supply program with a team.
+The qualifying format was also altered for the fourth season in a row.
+Teams were still required to run two drivers during the qualifying session, but only their best lap was used in determining the qualifying average; previously each driver's best two laps were averaged.
+LMP2 and LMGTE Am teams were also required to run at least one amateur driver during the qualifying session.
+A final regulation change was the elimination of the two LMP1 classes introduced in 2014.
+Regulations existed for hybrid and non-hybrid LMP1 cars, but all cars were classified under a single LMP1 category.
+The LMP1 Private Teams trophies were open to non-hybrid LMP1 cars only.

 A second meeting of the WMSC in March 2015 approved further regulation changes.
-The LMP1 category has limits introduced to control the costs for manufacturers including a restriction on the number of personnel involved in operations, the homologation of only a single hybrid drivetrain design, and a maximum of five engines each car can use over the season, with the exception of new manufacturers allowed seven engines in their debut season.
-Limits are also placed on the number of days teams in all categories can conduct tests outside of races.
-An additional ballast weight can be added to cars whose drivers average less than 80 kg.
-Further regulation changes proposed are an alteration to the minimum and maximum drive time allowances in the LMP1 and LMGTE Pro categories and a reduction in the duration of the qualifying session from 25 minutes to 20 due to each team only requiring a minimum of two laps instead of four.
+The LMP1 category had limits introduced to control the costs for manufacturers including a restriction on the number of personnel involved in operations, the homologation of only a single hybrid drivetrain design, and a maximum of five engines each car could use over the season, with the exception of new manufacturers allowed seven engines in their debut season.
+Limits were also placed on the number of days teams in all categories could conduct tests outside of races.
+An additional ballast weight could be added to cars whose drivers averaged less than 80 kg.
+Further regulation changes proposed were an alteration to the minimum and maximum drive time allowances in the LMP1 and LMGTE Pro categories and a reduction in the duration of the qualifying session from 25 minutes to 20 due to each team only requiring a minimum of two laps instead of four.